-The MISTI Global Seed Fund (GSF) grant program promotes and supports early-stage collaborations between MIT faculty and researchers and their counterparts around the globe.
-GSF grants enable participating teams to spend time together, either at MIT or abroad, with the aim of developing and launching joint research projects.
-Faculty are encouraged to include undergraduate and graduate students in their projects as participating members of the collaborating team.
-Funding may be used to cover travel, meeting and workshop costs to facilitate international projects and collaboration.
+GSF grants enable participating teams to spend time together, either at MIT or abroad, with the aim of developing and launching joint projects.
+MIT faculty are encouraged to include MIT undergraduate and graduate students in their projects as participating members of the collaborating team.
+Most funds provide a maximum of $30,000.00.

 “In an effort to strengthen the Zuckerman STEM Leadership Program, we have chosen to support MIT, a leading U.S. STEM university, to accelerate the cycle of academic exchange with Israeli universities.
 Providing opportunities to share innovative ideas and collaborate on ground-breaking projects between academic institutions in the U.S. and Israel is the essence of the Zuckerman Institute.”